 As of April 12, 2021, Black Diamond had received 63 reports of Pieps DSP avalanche transceivers unexpectedly switching modes while in use due to the design of the Off/Send/Search switch's "locking tab."
-This tab is supposed to prevent the switch from inadvertently changing.
+The locking tab is supposed to prevent the switch from inadvertently changing.
 This page provides background information on the problem.
 You can also read the official recall notice.

 Pieps transceivers with press-to-unlock tabs include: